Robbenbomber/robbenbomber.github.io/_posts/2026-01-05-the-internet-is-a-disruption.md

 I just wanted to know how to hide the taskbar, but then I land on a page that feels like a never ending essay, until it tells me
 - that the taskbar was introduced with windows 95
 - that many users wonder how they can hide it
-- what microsoft thought while doing it
+- what Microsoft thought while implementing the taskbar
 - and that its incredibly easy once you know how to do it

 Every time in a slightly altered fashion, always with titles that all sound like they include the information we were actually looking for.